Marilyn Hassett: Life and career

 Hassett was born in Los Angeles, California.
-She first appeared in a bit role in the 1969 drama film They Shoot Horses, Don't They?, and the following year co-starred in the made-for-television ABC Movie of the Week Quarantined.
+She first appeared in a bit role in the 1969 drama film They Shoot Horses, Don't They? and the following year co-starred in the ABC Movie of the Week Quarantined.
 Hassett later guest-starred on Emergency!, The Six Million Dollar Man and Movin' On.

 In 1975, Hassett starred as ski racing champion Jill Kinmont in the drama film The Other Side of the Mountain (1975), which was directed by Larry Peerce, who chose her for the lead from several hundred hopefuls.
-She received some positive reviews from critics and consequently won a Golden Globe in 1976 for New Star of the Year and well as was nominated on Golden Globe Award for Best Actress in a Motion Picture – Drama.
-The Other Side of the Mountain was one of the most successful box office releases for Universal Pictures in years and was said to have helped the company survive a difficult period.
-In 1978 the studio released its sequel, The Other Side of the Mountain Part 2.
+She received some positive reviews from critics; she won a Golden Globe in 1976 for New Star of the Year and was nominated for the Golden Globe Award for Best Actress in a Motion Picture – Drama.
+The Other Side of the Mountain was one of the more successful box-office releases for Universal Pictures in years and helped the company survive a difficult period.
+In 1978, the studio released its sequel The Other Side of the Mountain Part 2.

-Hassett starred alongside Jan-Michael Vincent in the 1976 cult classic film Shadow of the Hawk, and the same year appeared in Two-Minute Warning directed by her then-husband Larry Peerce.
+Hassett starred alongside Jan-Michael Vincent in the 1976 cult classic film Shadow of the Hawk, and the same year, she appeared in Two-Minute Warning, directed by her then-husband Larry Peerce.
 In 1979, she starred in the film adaptation of Sylvia Plath's novel The Bell Jar, also directed by Peerce.
 The film was not well received.
-The following years, Hassett appeared in a number of smaller-scale movies and guest-starred on television series including Hotel, Murder, She Wrote and The Hitchhiker.
+The following years, Hassett appeared in a number of smaller-scale movies and guest-starred on television series, including Hotel, Murder, She Wrote and The Hitchhiker.